Your Body Already Knows How to Eat

 Your Body Is Still Communicating

-Safety Allows Trust to Resurface
+Consistency Allows Trust to Come Back

 There's No Test to Pass